Symptoms Of A Bad Engine Immobilizer

 The battery’s primary job is powering the starter motor.
 But it’s also responsible for running several other components while the engine’s off.
 These include the receiver, the alarm system, the central locking, and so on.

-If the battery is completely discharged, the receiver won’t have any power.
+If the battery is entirely discharged, the receiver won’t have any power.
 Even if your key transmits the correct code, your car’s ECU won’t recognize it.

 Test your battery condition by turning the headlights on.
 Go to the front of the car and see if they’re off, faint, or flickering.
 Any of these would indicate a severely discharged battery.